Oriel Square lends you breadth and strength: to develop strategy, and publish.

 This project required our in-depth understanding of schools’ resourcing and current teaching around STEM, and how this would correspond to the content and approach of the new product.
 To do this we put together an experienced team of authors, editors, and subject experts to create a range of imaginative, real-world tasks and challenges.

 The result was an exciting series of hands-on STEM activities for Foundation to Key Stage 3.
 Whether they’re testing a wind turbine or exploring alternative food sources by growing algae, this product empowers children to analyse and solve real-world issues.

-Our client was publishing maths and science instructional materials for schools across the UAE.
+Our client was publishing maths and science instructional materials for schools schools in the Middle East region.
 Another supplier’s previous metrication exercise (English/ Arabic) of Teachers’ Books and Students’ Books for grade 9-11 maths was not entirely successful.
 Sometimes metrication was done only in one language and had not always been done with regard to the resulting maths or realism, and in many cases, the answers had not been fixed to accord with the new unit of measure.